radicaled/citadel/PROTOCOL.md

     * payload.x: x location of this entity.
     * payload.y: y location of this entity.
     * payload.z: z location of this entity.
-    * payload.tileGids: an array of tile_gids that visually represent this entity
+    * payload.tile_gids: an array of tile gids that visually represent this entity
     * payload.name: the name of this entity.